Xemin0/MV_Mult_CUDA/README.md

 ## To-dos
 - Verify the correctness of current three kernels for Matrix-Vector Multiplication
 - Fix the issue with using `BLOCK_SIZE` and `blockDim.x` interchangeably in kernels
+- Fix the logic of the random generator used (Seeding)
 - Finish the kernel with 'Instruction Level Parallelism'
 - Devise a MakeFile
 - Add ErrorCheck for all CUDA function calls